0/grade-reaper/README.md

 ### Configuration

 Fill in as much information as you feel comfortable at the top of `grades.py`.
-Whatever is missing will be requested interactively.
+Whatever is missing can be provided on the command-line or will be requested interactively.

 ## Usage

+`./grades.py --help`

+### Interactive single run

-1. `./grades.py`
+`./grades.py`

-1. Follow the prompts, if any.
-1. Wait.
+Prompts for everything necessary to obtain some grades, and then displays said grades.

+### Automated polling

+`./grades.py --username a99bcdef --term 2 --loop --bell`

+Prompts for the password, and then loops forever, occasionally updating the term 2 grades, with an ASCII bell whenever anything interesting happens.